Drohobych Town Hall, designed by Marian Nikodemowicz, 1927-1929, Ukraine, photo Michał Pszczółkowski, all rights reserved

 Architectural form of the town hall

 The architecture of the town hall is in the form of modernised classicism.
 The prominence of the façade is emphasised by a rather prominent risalit with a recessed portico and triangular pediment.
 The portico features two pairs of large-order pilasters with Ionic capitals, but styled in an archaic-folk spirit.
-The remaining façades are segmented by a quiet rhythm of window openings with varied frame - at the basement level in semicircular panels, at the high ground floor level topped with such panels, on the ground floor with high triangular pediments.
-The quasi-expressionist character of these pediments, the rhombic window woodwork in the risalit and the geometric pattern of the window grilles in the ground floor indicate the stylistic inspiration of the so-called Cracow School.
+The remaining façades are segmented by a calm rhythm of window openings with varied frame - at the basement level in semicircular panels, at the high ground floor level topped with such panels, on the ground floor with high triangular pediments.
+The quasi-expressionistic character of these pediments, the rhombic window woodwork in the risalit and the geometric pattern of the window grilles in the ground floor indicate the stylistic inspiration of the so-called Cracow School.

 In the middle of the building there was an open courtyard, and the most representative room was the marble hall - the meeting place of the City Council.
 On the outside, the function of the building was emphasised by the tall and slender octagonal (octagonal) tower with a viewing terrace and a baroque cupola.
 The terrace offered a view of the entire city.